Zenpanic/zenweather-svelte/README.md

-Built with Svelte Kit and Bulma, serverless hosting on Vercel.
+Built with Svelte Kit and Bulma, serverless hosting on Netlify.